Skip to main content

 topicstringYesKafka topic to consume from

-schemaTypeenumYesJSON, AVRO_SR, or PROTOBUF_SR
+schemaTypeenumYesJSON, AVRO_SR, JSON_SR, or PROTO_SR

 kafka-consumer-1: